 As a former-professional, and current advanced-amateur audio engineer it pains me that most (non-Apple) hardware manufacturers have little-to-no regard for / understanding of the requirements of the Professional Audio trades; I refer to real-time music production in particular.

 Real-time audio production—unlike video production and graphic design; the other two legs of digital media—requires a host system optimized for the lowest possible audio latency under load.

 The key idea here is OPTIMIZATION.
 While raw CPU power, memory capacity, bus speeds, etc. are all important, real-time nirvana is achieved only when hardware, firmware, drivers, OS, software and all relevant subsystems work in harmony.

-I have long dreamt of the day a system integrator took these issues to heart and developed a machine optimized for real-time audio from the get-go.
+I have long dreamt of the day a system integrator takes these issues to heart and develops a machine optimized for real-time audio from the get-go.
 It might not be easy… but it might just be worth the effort!